|

 I hope this

-gives you a good feel for how we work with clients to obtain the best
+gives you an insight for how we work with clients to obtain the best

 outcome for them.
 It’s important to understand that this is not a